 Tape measures are an essential part of any toolbox.
-They’re useful in several situations, such as measuring a room for new flooring, checking whether there is space for a new piece of furniture, or putting up decor.
-As they say, measure twice, cut once.
+They’re useful in several situations, such as measuring a room for new flooring, checking whether there is space for a new piece of furniture, or putting up the decor.
+As they say, measure twice, and cut once.
 A tape measure can save you a ton of time and headaches.

 Stud Finder / Level

 This is an item that often gets forgotten but is an invaluable tool.
 Whether you’re hanging art, mounting a big screen tv, or doing custom wiring, you’ll want to be sure you know where your studs are, or you risk potentially expensive accidents.